 Edible Palm Fruits

-Good for Humans, Bad for Dogs
+Good for Humans, Not Dogs

 The fruit of many palm trees is not only edible but delicious, and humans love to eat them.
-If your dog likes to eat whatever you eat, use common sense when evaluating whether the same food is good for the dog or not, and, if so, how much.
+If your dog likes to eat whatever you eat, check with your veterinarian or the ASPCA online to determine whether the same food is good for the dog or not, and, if so, how much.
 While you may be able to consume a whole plate full of fruit, the same meal is likely to give your dog diarrhea and may cause vomiting and painful cramps.

-If Your Dog Gets Ill
+If Your Dog Gets Sick

 If your dog develops signs of stomach upset and you suspect it may have eaten the fruit of a palm or any other plant that is not safe for dogs, contact the American Society for the Prevention of Cruelty to Animals National Animal Poison Control Center, which is a nonprofit 24-hour emergency consulting service.